What are Keys and KeyWays (Shaft Key)?

 Components of Keys and Keyways

-Since there are various types of keyed joints, key and keyways components will be different depending on the type and additional features.
+Since there are various types of keyed joints, key and keyway components will be different depending on the type and additional features.
 However, the major components of keyed joints include a key, a keyseat, and a keyway.

 • Key – the key is usually made of steel machined to a rectangular, square, or circular shape.
 It’s inserted between the shaft and the hub of the component in an axial direction to prevent relative movement.